urobor/urobor.github.io/_posts/2014-01-06-ex-1-pt-1-YouTube-downloader.markdown

   - show list of downloaded versions,
 - allow user to download other (not downloaded yet) versions.

-First approach was about changing the YouTube html content and adding some menu bar representing status and available versions.
+First approach was about changing the YouTube HTML content and adding some menu bar representing status and available versions.
 Below screen from not downloaded yet video.

 ![Menu element image](/img/ex-1-pt1-old-dwn-clean-vid.png "Clean video downloader v.0.1")

 The main problem with that approach was the YouTube page itself.
-As not very expirienced with dynamic web content, "page" was simply deleting added html content.
-Quickest workaround was setting the delay of DOM modifications to x (actually 8) secounds, which was to long to wait for download status icon to show up (ugly and simply unacceptable).
+As not very experienced with dynamic web content, "page" was simply deleting added HTML content.
+Quickest workaround was setting the delay of DOM modifications to x (actually 8) seconds, which was to long to wait for download status icon to show up (ugly and simply unacceptable).
 Final version will be using only browser UI: panel, menu bar, etc.